-Deputy Designated Safeguarding leaders are: Miss Jennifer Baker and Mrs Jacky Firminger
+Deputy Designated Safeguarding Leaders are: Miss Jennifer Baker, Mrs Amanda Lihou and Miss Jane Wilce

 The School has adopted the definition of the term 'Safeguarding' used in the Children Act 2004.